Community Maker Spaces

-Hanover High School & Howe Library are collaborating to bring a maker space to our community!
+Hanover High School & Howe Library have collaborated to bring a makerspace to our community!

-The Community Maker Space will provide patrons with enriching opportunities to learn new skills, use cutting edge tools, and to collaborate with creative people.
+The Howe Community Makerspace provides patrons with enriching opportunities to learn new skills, use cutting edge tools, and to collaborate with creative people.

 One more opportunity to Expand Your World!